carello/wpe_2018/README.md

 beautifulsoup - parse html and compare words to local word dictionary

 zip_tar - working with tar files converted to zip

+immutable_me - create class, define vars with init and make immutable when change attempted.